 PID is another major cause of severe menstrual pain.
 PID is brought on by an infection of the reproductive organs, frequently a sexually transmitted one, that is either poorly or not treated at all.
 Scar tissue that develops as a result of PID resembles webbing between the uterus, fallopian tubes, and ovaries.
 The most typical reason for obstructed fallopian tubes is PID.

 It will result in ectopic pregnancy, chronic pelvic pain, and a higher risk of miscarriage.
 PID can result in permanent scarring and fallopian tube obstruction if untreated.
-The fertilised egg may not be able to enter the uterus through the fallopian tube, which could result in infertility.
+The fertilized egg may not be able to enter the uterus through the fallopian tube, which could result in infertility.

 Are Painful Periods a Sign of Good Fertility?